Hartsfield–Jackson Atlanta International Airport: Historic airline service

-Atlanta-based ValuJet was established in 1993 as low-cost competition for Delta at ATL.
-ValuJet built up their hub on Concourse C in the following years.
+Atlanta-based ValuJet was established in 1993 as a low-cost competition for Delta at ATL.
+ValuJet built up its hub on Concourse C in the following years.
 However, ValuJet's safety practices were questioned early, and the airline was grounded after the 1996 crash of ValuJet Flight 592.
-ValuJet resumed operations later that year and in 1997, it merged with AirTran Airways.
-AirTran would continue operating the hub and was second-largest airline at ATL through the 2000s.
-AirTran was acquired by Southwest Airlines in 2011, who did not serve Atlanta prior to the acquisition.
+ValuJet resumed operations later that year, and in 1997, it merged with AirTran Airways.
+AirTran would continue operating the hub and was the second-largest airline at ATL through the 2000s.
+AirTran was acquired by Southwest Airlines in 2011, which did not serve Atlanta before the acquisition.
 AirTran was fully absorbed into Southwest in 2014, continuing to operate Atlanta as a focus city and remaining Hartsfield–Jackson's second-largest carrier.
 In 2024, Southwest announced it was permanently cutting 15 destinations from Atlanta, reducing its footprint from 18 gates to 11, and cutting staff.

 In recent years, Hartsfield–Jackson has had an increase in non-Delta flights, both due to the rapid population growth of Metro Atlanta and the airport's prominence as a major hub.
 Since 2015, Hartsfield–Jackson has seen growth from low-cost carriers such as Frontier Airlines and Spirit Airlines.
 Spirit also established Atlanta as an operating base.

 In addition to the growth of the low-cost carriers, international carriers have increasingly offered service to Atlanta since 2014.
 In 2014, Virgin Atlantic began offering direct flights to London and in 2015, the airline began offering direct flights to Manchester.
 In May 2016, Turkish Airlines began offering direct flights to Istanbul and Qatar Airways began Doha flights just one month later on June 1.
 In March 2019, WestJet began offering direct flights to Calgary, and in 2023, the airline started non-stop service to Vancouver and Winnipeg.
 In 2024, WestJet began non-stop service to Edmonton.
 Copa Airlines became the first Latin American carrier to serve Hartsfield–Jackson in December 2021 with direct flights to Panama City.
 In June 2022, Air Canada reintroduced Montreal service.
 Ethiopian Airlines started service to Atlanta in 2023, becoming the first African carrier to serve the airport since South African Airways ended service in 2006.
 LATAM Perú started service to Atlanta in October 2023 from Lima.
-Aeromexico Connect resumed service to Atlanta in January 2024 with nonstop service to Guadalajara and Monterrey.
+Aeromexico Connect resumed service to Atlanta in January 2024 with nonstop service to Guadalajara.
 Nonstop service to Leon/Guanajuato and Mérida began in March 2024.
-The Mérida service ended in June.
 Nonstop service to Querétaro started service in August 2024.
-Nonstop service to Manzanillo started on November 2.
 Scandinavian Airlines started service to Atlanta in June 2024 with direct flights from Copenhagen.
-Etihad Airways started nonstop service to Atlanta on July 2, 2025 with direct flights to Abu Dhabi.
+Etihad Airways started nonstop service to Atlanta on July 2, 2025, with direct flights to Abu Dhabi.
+On December 2, 2026 Volaris will start nonstop service to Atlanta with direct flights from Guadalajara.